Forest School is a long-term approach to education, that maximise’s the benefits of learning in the outdoors.

 Our Forest School provides a safe environment were students are able to manage the positive elements needed for risk taking for themselves with appropriate support.

 Forest School Sessions:

-This year all classes have had the opportunity to experience Forest Schools throughout the year and have:
+This year all classes will have had the opportunity to experience Forest Schools throughout the year and will:

 Used small hand tools to cut logs, prune plants and whittle sticks.

 Enjoy stories, music and singing around the fire